darwino/darwino-documentation/UI Libraries/SRV - Handling Database Events.md

 - When a document is deleted - queryDelete/postDelete (only triggered when a document is individually deleted, not with mass deletion, like `deleteAll()`).

   queryDelete: to accept of refuse the document deletion
   postDelete: to execute an action once the document is deleted

+An handler can be registered at anytime to the registry:

-		// Add here the database events to register to the JSON store registerDocumentEvents(AppDatabaseDef.DATABASE_NAME, Database.STORE_DEFAULT, new DocumentEvents() {
+    // Add here the database events to register to the JSON store registerDocumentEvents(AppDatabaseDef.DATABASE_NAME,
+                           Database.STORE_DEFAULT,
+                           new DocumentEvents() {
         @Override
-			public void queryNewDocument(Store store, String unid) throws JsonException {
+        public void queryNewDocument(Store store, String unid)
+                throws JsonException {
-				Platform.log("QueryNewDocument, Database={0}, Store={1}, Unid={2}",store.getDatabase().getId(),store.getId(),unid);
+            Platform.log("QueryNewDocument, Database={0},
+            Store={1}, Unid{2}",
+            store.getDatabase().getId(),store.getId(),unid);
         }